dentarg/auth0-blog/_includes/asides/angular.markdown

 An [RxJS `BehaviorSubject`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md) is used to provide a stream of authentication status events that you can subscribe to anywhere in the app.

 The `login()` method authorizes the authentication request with Auth0 using your config variables.
-An Auth0 centralized login page will be shown to the user and they can then log in.
+A login page will be shown to the user and they can then log in.

 > **Note:** If it's the user's first visit to our app _and_ our callback is on `localhost`, they'll also be presented with a consent screen where they can grant access to our API.
 A first party client on a non-localhost domain would be highly trusted, so the consent dialog would not be presented in this case.
 You can modify this by editing your [Auth0 Dashboard API](https://manage.auth0.com/#/apis) **Settings**.
 Look for the "Allow Skipping User Consent" toggle.

-We'll receive `idToken`, `accessToken`, and `expiresIn` in the hash from Auth0 when returning to our app.
+We'll receive `accessToken` and `expiresIn` in the hash from Auth0 when returning to our app.
 The `handleAuth()` method uses Auth0's `parseHash()` method callback to get the user's profile (`_getProfile()`) and set the session (`_setSession()`) by saving the tokens, profile, and token expiration to local storage and updating the `loggedIn$` subject so that any subscribed components in the app are informed that the user is now authenticated.

 > **Note:** The profile takes the shape of [`profile.model.ts`](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/profile.model.ts) from the [OpenID standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).